nicarran/jpen/README.md

 * **Comments and bug reports** are now welcome [here](https://github.com/nicarran/jpen/issues).
 The [forum](https://sourceforge.net/p/jpen/discussion/753961/) and [ticket system](https://sourceforge.net/p/jpen/_list/tickets) on Sourceforge will be readonly when the migration is complete.

-The [main documentation page](http://jpen.sf.net) is pending to be updated is a good starting point to learn about JPen.
+The [main documentation page](http://jpen.sf.net), although being somewhat outdated, is a good starting point to learn about JPen.

 Thank you!